 Margaret Mitchell – Principal Psychologist Clinical Psychologist

 Margaret Mitchell sees adults, couples and adolescents.
 She is a Clinical Psychologist endorsed to provide specialised clinical psychology services under Medicare.
-She combines a warm and personable approach with a best practice approach to therapy
+She combines a warm and personable manner with a best practice approach to therapy.

-Margaret is a mature-aged person who is warm and accepting of people, regardless of the nature of their problems.
+Margaret is a mature-aged person who is kind and accepting of people, regardless of the nature of their problems.
 For many years she ran her own remedial massage practice.
-She is committed to using psychology approaches that are professional and conform to best practice as guided by outcome research.
+She is committed to using psychology approaches that are professional and supported by outcome research.

 Margaret works in a collaborative manner to help people identify how their problem is being maintained and how they can take effective steps to create change in their lives and move towards achieving their goals.

-Using evidence based approaches she offers successful therapy for people suffering from stress, anxiety, trauma, panic attack, depression, conflict in their relationships at home or work, and for a range of mental health disorders.
+Using evidence based approaches, she offers successful therapy for people suffering from stress, anxiety, trauma, panic attacks, depression, conflict in their relationships at home or work, and for a range of mental health disorders.

-Margaret has an interest in relationship counselling; helping couples to solve problems in their relationship.
+Margaret has an interest in relationship counselling; helping couples to solve problems in their relationship and improve relationship satisfaction.

 Many life events, such as changing jobs, relocating and the birth of children impact on a relationship.
 There may be conflict over parenting, difficulty adapting to life changes, or just poor communication.

-- Anxiety disorders including Panic Disorder, Generalised Anxiety Disorder, Social Phobia, Posttraumatic Stress Disorder and Obsessive Compulsive Disorder (OCD)
+- Anxiety disorders including Panic Disorder & panic attacks, Generalised Anxiety Disorder, Social Phobia, Posttraumatic Stress Disorder and Obsessive Compulsive Disorder (OCD)

 - Bipolar Disorder